-If your dog has his own kennel, whethrer indoors or outside, then he will need a dog bed or other form of bedding to stay warm and comfortable.
+If your dog has his own kennel, whether indoors or outside, then he will need a comfortable dog bed or other form of bedding to stay warm and comfortable.

 His dog bedding will need to be either easy to clean or cheap enough to dispose of and replace easily.

 There are lots of options but what is the best kennel bedding for dogs?
 We have used hay, straw, blankets, towels and old linen in the past but we have always found that purpose made dog beds are the best solution.
 They are hardwearing, absorb water and are normally easy to clean.

 Finding the best kennel bedding for dogs can be a tricky thing to do without having to go through a checklist and searching lots of options.

 This is one of the best pet blankets that we have found.
 It can be used in any tye of kennel for your dog or can be used in the home as a throw, so it gives you several options.

 It has a waterproof membrane to prevent leakage and the great things is that you can throw it into the washing machine to clean it.

 Popular and comfortable dog beds

 What to look for when choosing dog bedding